-What does it say about your personality if one is your favorite color?
+What is the psychology, symbolism and the color turquoise meaning, also including the color cyan, what psychological effects can they have.
+Also, what does it say about your personality if one is your favorite color?

-Turquoise and Cyan, Cyan also known as Aqua are created out of a combination of the colors blue and green and their psychological effects are a mix of the two.
+Color Turquoise and Cyan.
+Cyan is also known as Aqua, are created out of a combination of the colors blue and green, and their psychological influences are a mix of the two.

-Turquoise and Cyan are very popular colors, many people like them, yet to see somebody wearing either in large amounts is very rare, despite both being attractive colors.
+The color turquoise is very popular, many people like it, yet to see somebody wearing it in large amounts is very rare, despite it being an attractive color.